Summer Market Guidelines

 Vendors must email the Market Manager or call (778-928-7236) cancel at least 72 hours before their scheduled market date in order to qualify for a refund.
 Depending on the circumstances and the Market Manager’s ability to fill the space, all or a portion of the stall fees may be refunded.
 Fees will not be refunded to vendors who fail to show up for the market, or who calls or email less than 72 hours before the market date.
 Vendors may not swap dates with other vendors without seeking approval from the Market Manager.

-The City of New Westminster is requiring that ALL vendors that participate within the Royal City Farmers Market submit insurance paperwork to the Operations Manager.
-The vendors are responsible for adding the City of New Westminster and Royal City Farmers Market as additional insured.
+The City of New Westminster is requiring that ALL vendors that participate within the New West Farmers Market submit insurance paperwork to the Operations Manager.
+The vendors are responsible for adding the City of New Westminster and New West Farmers Market as additional insured.
 In order to be a vendor in New Westminster all vendors must submit the correct insurance documents.

 All information required to forward to your insurance broker will be listed here.

-Any vendors submitting insurance documents without the City of New Westminster or Royal City Farmers Market added as additionally insured will not be able to attend the market until the correct paperwork is submitted.
+Any vendors submitting insurance documents without the City of New Westminster or New West Farmers Market added as additionally insured will not be able to attend the market until the correct paperwork is submitted.

 This is a requirement from the City of New Westminster, we understand that other municipalities may have different rules and other markets may not require this paperwork.
 In order to be a vendor in New Westminster this paperwork will be required.